TheMikeL/personal/README.md

 Made by Michael Lam.
 The project was started on May 2nd, 2017.
 This project was made for professional purposes.
 It was meant to be a learning tool to get a deeper understanding of website design as well as HTML, CSS, JQuery and Bootstrap.
+Wow.js and Animate.css were used for the animations in the page.

 ## timeline
 A bootstrap timeline library was used and modified to my personal taste.
 The documentation can be found here: